pablodelarco/AI-Cooking-Assistant/README.md

 3. Click 'Get Recipe' to receive suggestions.
 4. Click on a recipe card to view detailed instructions.

-## Contribution

-(Provide guidelines on how others can contribute to your project.)

 ## Credits

 Thanks to OpenAI for providing the GPT API used in this project.

-## License

-(Include information about your project's license.)